md-hassan/Machine-Learning-Portfolio/Neural Nets From Scratch/readme.md

 My implementation of a fully matrix-based approach to the same problem as above.*

 ### mnist.pkl.gz:
-Pickled form of the MNIST datset
+Pickled form of the MNIST datset.

 ### mnist_loader.py:
-A library to load the MNIST datset
+A library to load the MNIST datset.

 (*Note that results may vary slightly due to random initialization of weights and biases.)